plblum/jivs/docs/Jivs_API.md

 - `errorMessage` - The error message, fully localized and prepared to display.
 - `summaryMessage` - The error message that targets the ValidationSummary.

-### Current validation state on ValidationManager
+### Current validation state on ValueHostsManager
-The ValidationManager has similar functions to those on validatable ValueHosts, only it is a consolidated represention from the ValueHosts.
+The ValueHostsManager has similar functions to those on validatable ValueHosts, only it is a consolidated represention from the ValueHosts.
 The validation state is used prior to submitting the data and by the ValidationSummary as the state changes.

-ValidationManager's validation state is found amongst several of its properties and functions.
+ValueHostsManager's validation state is found amongst several of its properties and functions.
 - `isValid`
 - `doNotSave`
 - `asyncProcessing`